-But once the contracts are agreed and become binding, you take legal responsibility for the new property.
+However, once the contracts are agreed and become binding, you take legal responsibility for the new property.

 So we recommend buying insurance cover for the day you exchange (when the contracts become binding) to avoid the property being uninsured for the days or even weeks before the transaction is complete and you move in.